OpenEvalProject/evals/manuscripts/elife-75663/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/75663/elife-75663-fig10-v2.jpg)

 **Figure 10.:** Also plotted is a similar curve showing freezing and the impact that shock presentation during training has on freezing.
 These data are averaged across both shock only groups (total n=16) on day 2 trials after fear to the context had been established, showing that shock disrupts freezing to an even greater extent than the noise.
-See Figure 10—source data 1.Figure 10—source data 1.
+See Figure 10—source data 1.

 As the majority of the experiments presented here and in most prior studies conduct both training and testing in the same context (Fadok et al., 2017; Gruene et al., 2015; Hersman et al., 2020), these animals would already be in a high state of fear or post-encounter defense (from any learned contextual fear during training), thus endowing the presentation of the white noise to be a particularly startling stimulus change that can provoke these panic-like flight responses.
 Novelty of the stimuli is an important factor and familiarity with the CS during conditioning and/or habituation reduced CS novelty for the test.
 In the experiments presented here, the mice that received noise-shock pairings and were tested with noise showed lower flight to the noise than mice trained only with shock and then received noise for the first time.
 Additionally, prior habituation to the noise or experience with the noise during training (i.e. paired and unpaired groups) further reduced noise-elicited flight at test.